 - NSBA EWD Walk Trot Hunter Under Saddle-Independent Rider

-The NSBA Equestrians With Disabilities Guidelines are adapted from AQHA Equestrians with Disabilities and special Olympics Summer Sports Rules-Equestrian.
+The NSBA Equestrians with Disabilities Guidelines are adapted from AQHA Equestrians with Disabilities and special Olympics Summer Sports Rules-Equestrian.

-- Exhibitors are encourage, but not required to be members of the National Snaffle Bit Association.
+- Exhibitors are encouraged, but not required to be members of the National Snaffle Bit Association.
 Exhibitors must be an NSBA member in order to earn NSBA points and qualify for the NSBA Show Perks program and NSBA Year End High Points Awards.

 - Riders or their families do not have to own the horse.
 The horse, however, must be registered with one of the Alliance breeds, ABRA, AQHA, APHA, Aphc, IBHA, PHBA, PtHA, and POA.
 Only Geldings or mares may be shown.
 No stallions are allowed.
 A horse may be shown only once in each class.